zerynth/core-zerynth-toolchain/docs/docs_projects_projectcmd.rst

     ztc project create title path

 where :samp:`title` is a string (preferably enclosed in double quotes) representing the title of the project and :samp:`path` is the path to the directory that will hold the project files.
-If such directory does not exists, it is created.
+If such directory does not exist, it is created.
 If a project already exists at :samp:`path`, the command fails.

 An empty project consists of three files: